1915 Oregon Agricultural Aggies football team: October 16: vs. Washington Agricultural

 After racking up two one-sided victories against lesser opponents by a combined score of 103 to 7, OAC plummeted back to earth as victims of a 29–0 shutout pummeling at the hands of their Washington State Agricultural counterparts.
 In a game filled with penalties and turnovers, the Beavers proved unable to move the ball either on the ground or by air against a stout Palouse defense.
 The Washington Aggie backs — Durham, Bangs, Dietz, and Doane — carved up the Orangemen on the ground, with Durham booting three dropkick field goals through the posts on those occasions when OAC's defense did manage to rally.

 OAC found themselves "completely outclassed in every department of the game," and wound up staring at a zero on the scoreboard when the final whistle sounded just as the home team was lining up to attempt a field goal from the 15-yard line.
 "No alibis can be presented for the defeat, the reason being simply the Orange and Black team was outclassed," the sportswriter from the OAC Barometer lamented.
 Adding injury to insult, the Orangemen lost left halfback Herman "Abe" Abraham to a head injury in the fourth quarter of the loss.

 October 30: at Michigan Agricultural

-The Beavers were up against it as October wound to a close — a long road trip to East Lansing, Michigan, to take on the undefeated Michigan Agricultural College team — a squad coming off a heady victory against the mighty Michigan Wolverines.
-The painful loss against OAC's first quality opponent of the year two weeks previous had been demoralizing and few gave the Orangemen much of a chance in the contest.
+The Beavers were up against it as October wound to a close — a long road trip to East Lansing, Michigan, to take on the undefeated Michigan Agricultural College team — a squad coming off a heady victory against the Michigan Wolverines.
+The loss against OAC's first quality opponent of the year two weeks previous had been demoralizing and few gave the Orangemen much of a chance in the contest.